 In traditional workplaces, company values are often overlooked, sometimes rarely remembered, and can carry little weight as a necessary part of organizational culture.
 Just ask yourself, in regards to your organization, which values can you remember?
-How would your teams respond when asked that same question?
+Would your teams be able to remember them?

-If you are unsure of how extensively these bad behaviors can affect an organization, examine how “America’s Most Innovative Company,” Enron Corporation, crumbled from risky and unrestrained company culture.
+If you are unsure of how extensively these bad behaviors can affect an organization, examine how Papa John's 'bro-culture' took hold of the company or look at the classic case of Enron Corporation and how it fell from being “America’s Most Innovative Company” because of its risky and unrestrained company culture.

 From C-level executives to entry-level workers, your firm's values are nothing if not credible and respected by all levels.
 Having structures and dedication to hiring and firing based on these values helps to ensure that a growing workforce can sustain your culture.

-When your institution's values come alive through everyday actions, your corporate culture will dissolve opposing dynamics and practices.
+Making your company's core values a vital part of your workplace pays off.
+When your institution's values come alive through everyday actions, your corporate culture will dissolve any opposing dynamics and practices.
 Instead of growing long-term tensions and opportunities for offensive behavior, your employees are empowered to protect one another, promote a positive culture, and be engaged on their teams and in their roles.
-Making your company's core values a vital part of your workplace is a payoff for the bottom line and the well-being and longevity of your culture

 What can a culture based on core values do for your organization?